Skip to content

 What are alcohol cravings?

-But there’s a strategy to combat these cravings, known as the 4D’s – Delay, Distract, Deep Breathing (de-stress), and Decatastrophize.
-This method can be a valuable tool in times when cravings strike.
+But there’s a strategy to combat these cravings, known as the 5D’s – Delay, Drink water, Distract, Deep Breathing (de-stress), and Decatastrophise.
+This method can be a valuable tool when cravings strike.
 We suggest putting together a relapse prevention plan so you can be prepared when cravings creep up.
 See the download at the end of this article.
 Keeping a cravings journal is also useful to gain a better understanding of your triggers.
-See this article for more information and to download our cravings log.
+Read our article about Cravings for more information and download our Craving log.

 Here are some ideas to get you started:

-• Call a friend and talk about them
+• Call a friend and ask how they’re going

 • Brush your teeth